Both staff and students must understand the structure, function, capabilities and limitations of mats when using them within the PESSPA programme.

-Care should be taken when buying new PE and gymnastics mats to ensure that they meet any current standard and that they fully comply with fire regulations.
+Care should be taken when buying new PE and gymnastics mats to ensure that they meet any current standards and that they fully comply with fire regulations.
 We can assure you that all Sportsafe mats meet both of these requirements and can be safely used to:

 - provide a comfortable, cushioned area for aspects of floor work (e.g. developing rolling activities)

 - identify suitable landing areas for students as they work around equipment

 - promote student’s confidence in feet-first landings from apparatus such as beams and equipment used for vaulting and balancing

 - extend sequence work by providing choices for changes of direction, level and mode of travel.

 Over the years, considerable improvements have been made to the design and specification of mats to enhance safety.
 However, it is important to recognise that mats, whatever their construction and size should never be seen as fail-safe protection systems that supersede effective techniques.
 Students need to be aware that a correctly performed landing contributes significantly to preventing injury.
 Correct landing technique, whatever the activity or skill being practised, needs to be taught and re-emphasised regularly.